 APPLICATION DEADLINES

-12-Week, One-Year Conservatory & Two-Year Conservatory: Domestic Students: 2 weeks prior to desired session start International Students: 6 weeks prior to desired session start
+12-Week, One-Year Conservatory & Two-Year Conservatory: Domestic Students: 2 weeks prior to desired term start International Students: 6 weeks prior to desired term start (8 weeks recommended)

-Associate of Occupational Studies in Acting Degree: Domestic Students: August 1 International Students: July 15 *AOS Enrollment is limited.
+Associate of Occupational Studies in Acting Degree: Domestic Students: August 1, Extended August 15 International Students: July 15, Extended August 1 AOS Enrollment is limited.
 Apply early to avoid being waitlisted.